d2l-ai/d2l-en/chapter_recurrent-neural-networks/index.md

 There, we needed to call upon convolutional neural networks (CNNs) to handle the hierarchical structure and invariances.
 However, our data were still of fixed length.
-Every Fashion MNIST image is represented as a $28 \times 28$ grid of pixel values.
+Every Fashion-MNIST image is represented as a $28 \times 28$ grid of pixel values.
 Moreover, our goal was to develop a model that looked at just one image and then